 Soft contacts are miracles of modern technology but are not without their challenges.
 First among those challenges is trying to determine if the lenses are properly oriented or if they’ve been flipped inside out during cleaning or storage.
 Here are 7 ways to ensure your contacts are always properly aligned before installing them:

-- Look at them from the side - Place one of your contacts on the tip of your finger with the rim pointing upward.
+- Look at them from the side - Place one of your contact lenses or coloured contact lenses on the tip of your finger with the rim pointing upward.
 Bring it in close so you can see it in detail and examine the rim.
 If the rim of the lens is pointing upward then your contact lens is properly oriented.
 If, however, the rim bows outward towards a horizontal position then the lens is inside out and will need to be flipped before being installed.
 When you first get your lenses you should take a good close look at them to familiarize yourself with how they look when properly oriented.
 This will make identifying an improperly aligned lens at a later date easier because you’ll know what it’s supposed to look like.

 - Check the tint at the edge - Some lens come with what is called a “handling tint”.
 This is an extremely subtle blue tint that allows you to identify the lens when it is in the solution.
 This tint does not in any way affect the colour (coloured contact lenses) of your eyes.
 If you are unsure whether or not your contacts are properly aligned place one of them on the tip of your finger and examine it closely in front of a bright light.
 If the lens is properly oriented the handling tint will look very blue as you look down on the lens.
 If the lens is inside out the handling tint will be very faint and pale.